 Marko said “Instead of, and in addition to, traditional methods and ways of using forests, we also wanted to find new methods to improve profitability and to guarantee acceptability.
 There were many knowledge gaps but also a lot of potential to develop new information and set up new cooperation and links between forest owners.”

 The project focused on identifying best value chains, useful future forecasts, new products and services and support for rural development.
 Pilot sub-projects were set up in forest management associations involving many forest owners in order to develop methods/services to fulfill forest owners’ needs.
 Regional decision-makers and others involved in forest value chains were also encouraged to participate.
 Marko said, “New partnerships were created.
 These pilots were proved very successful to find innovations.”

 1) Know your forest

 The project produced a handbook called ‘Know the values of your forest’.
-It helps forest owners to find best way for them to use their forest with information on many possible options, from selling wood to forest conservation.
-Forest owners can use it independently or with and advisor, it guides them to think how they would like to use their forest and gives them tips to put this into action.
+It helps forest owners to find the best ways for them to use their forest with information on many possible options, from selling wood to forest conservation.
+Forest owners can use it independently or with an advisor, it guides them to think how they would like to use their forest and gives them tips to put this into action.

 2) Co-operating with neighbours

 The project pilots emphasised stronger cooperation with neighbours.
 Partnering forest owners can lead to better profitability due to economies of scale.